builder-247/itp2d/README.md

 - A linear algebra library with a [CBLAS][] and [LAPACK][] interfaces.
 Possible alternatives are, e.g., [ATLAS][], Intel's [MKL][] or AMD's [ACML][].
 - [Python][], which is used for the build scripts.
-- To build the unit test functions distributed with itp2d you'll also need the [Google C++ Testing Framework (gtest)][gtest].
-There is a helper script distributed with itp2d which can take care of the installation of gtest.
+- To build the unit test functions distributed with itp2d you'll also need the source code of [the Google C++ Testing Framework (gtest)][gtest].
+If you want, you can run `scripts/fetch_gtest.sh` to fetch the gtest source code automatically.

 itp2d also comes with several helper scripts for data analysis and plotting.
 These scripts can be found in the `scripts` subfolder.
 The scripts are written in [Python][], and they require various